sebhauri/mqat/README.md

 Go implementation of multivariate quadratic anonymous tokens.

-⚠️ This implementation was made in the context of a proof-of-concept for a master thesis and is not ready for use in production; use it with caution. ⚠️
+⚠️ This implementation was made in the context of a proof-of-concept and is not ready for use in production; use it with caution. ⚠️

 ## Overview